• Skip to primary navigation

 There is no standard rate that voice actors receive on VoiceBunny because they get to set their own.
 Looking at the profiles of some of the voice actors, you can see some of them charging as much as $88 for a 150-word voiceover, while others charge $59, $119, and others in between.

-To give you an idea, non-broadcast voice overs (like audiobooks or e learning materials) are charged per word.
-Meanwhile, a broadcast voice over project is computed (like TV commercials) is computed based on the duration of the campaign and market size.
+To give you an idea, non-broadcast voiceovers (like audiobooks or e-learning materials) are charged per word.
+Meanwhile, a broadcast voice-over project (like TV commercials) is computed based on the duration of the campaign and market size.
 If the commercial is to run for weeks and covers national placements, then you, as a professional voice talent, ought to earn more.

 Related Posts: